DIrtyD90/WorldSmallestNet/README.md

 # WorldSmallestNet
-A little example for the use of TensorFlow an C++.
+A little example for the use of TensorFlow and C++.